galaxyproject/training-material/topics/instructors/tutorials/setup-tiaas-for-training/tutorial.md

 # Identify if TIaaS is Appropriate For Your Training

-First consider the requirements for your training to see if TIaaS@EU is a good fit for you:
+First consider the requirements for your training to see if TIaaS from UseGalaxy.eu is a good fit for you:

-- Do you need really special tools that are not already available on EU?
+- Do you need really special tools that are not already available on UseGalaxy.eu?
-  - The EU server supports most training workflows and has one of the largest toolboxes
+  - The UseGalaxy.eu server supports most training workflows and has one of the largest toolboxes
   - But we only install publicly available and open tools: [usegalaxy.eu tool repository](https://github.com/usegalaxy-eu/usegalaxy-eu-tools)
   - If you need something special you might want to [contact the admins](mailto:contact@usegalaxy.eu), and they can potentially accomodate your needs.
 - Do you need extra guarantees that the server will be online?
-  - The EU server has good uptime for a server run by an academic group, but it cannot make promises regarding availability.
+  - The UseGalaxy.eu server has good uptime for a server run by an academic group, but it cannot make promises regarding availability.
   - Additionally this server can experience occasional slow downs due to usage by other groups and users.
 If you need more guarantees, please find an alternative.

 # How TIaaS Works

-We have several groups of VMs attached to UseGalaxy.eu that run user jobs.
+We have several groups of virtual machines (VMs) attached to UseGalaxy.eu that run user jobs.
 For trainings we attach a new group of VMs that is specially labelled for that training.
 When normal users run tools on our server, these jobs are instructed to avoid the training pools by default.

 When your users join a training, using a special URL provided to you, they then are placed in a special training group.
 Their jobs will then preferentially run on a training machine, and, in the event there is no more capacity, they will run on the main queue.
 If a spot on a training VM opens up first, they will run there rather than continuing to wait in the main queue.